 Other ways to hide include user agent spoofing, or UA spoofing, which is when the device provides fake system information to the platform making the request.

-Once that hardware and corresponding system has been identified, it’s very hard to change that information.
+Once that hardware and the corresponding system have been identified, it’s very hard to change that information.

 What is device spoofing?